ibm-cloud-docs/containers/cli-changelog.md

 ## Version 1.0
 {: #10}

+## Version v1.0.673
+{: #cli-010673}

 Review the following changes for 1.0 versions of the CLI plug-in.
 {: shortdesc}

+- Adds the `vpc secure-by-default` command group.
+- Adds the `endpoint authn get` command for Satellite.
+- Adds the `-f` force option to `worker-pool rebalance`.
+- Updates the help text when referring to Key Management Service (KMS).

 ## Version v1.0.665
 {: #cli-010665}